Academic year: England and Wales

+In England and Wales, local authorities set term dates which apply to all Community, Voluntary Controlled, Community Special Schools and Maintained Nursery Schools.
+Academies, Free schools, Voluntary Aided schools and Foundation schools are able to choose their own dates, but many follow the same dates as the Local Authority.
+Although these schools can set their own term dates, they are still required to open for the same length of time.
+Independent private schools tend to set longer holidays than state schools.

+The academic year usually runs from the first week of September of one year through to the third week of July of the following year, with the time split up into three terms.
+Each of these is usually divided into halves with a week-long "half-term" break between.
+Primary (4–11) and secondary (11–16) schools usually follow a 39-week academic year, while further (16+) and higher (18+) educational establishments often have 33 or even 36-week terms, generally with no half-term break.
+Oxford and Cambridge universities have shorter terms still, usually eight weeks each term.

+At English state schools, the year commences the first week of September, with a half-term break (one week) at the end of October, and the first term ending the third week of December.
+After a two-week holiday, encompassing Christmas and New Year, the second term runs from early January to Easter and is of variable length to allow for the movable feast.
+There is a half-term break around mid-February and two weeks of the Easter holidays, before the third and final term starts, lasting until the third week of July.
+The half-term break is at the end of May and students with exams will often finish their studies at that break and take exams during June and July.

 Summer holidays in State schools are usually between five and seven weeks long, starting in mid-late July and ending in early September.
 Schools have Christmas and Easter holidays, each usually lasting about two weeks.
 The school year is split up into three sections: Autumn term (between Summer and Christmas); Spring term (between Christmas and Easter); and Summer term (between Easter and the Summer holiday).
 Roughly half-way through each term, pupils will get one week off school, known as half-term.
 In the Autumn term, half-term often falls the week of Halloween and close to Bonfire Night.
 In the Spring term, half-term tends to fall the week of Valentine's Day.
 In the Summer term, half-term tends to be at the end of May with students returning the first Monday of June.

 Independent schools often have longer holidays including up to 10 weeks for Summer, but often have longer school days and sometimes lessons on Saturday mornings.

-See School Holidays in England for the impact of school holidays on tourism and life for parents and others.
+See English school holidays for the impact of school holidays on tourism and life for parents and others.